antonbabenko/serverless.tf/README.md

 Serverless.tf's approach is to use [Terraform](https://www.terraform.io/), one of the most popular and powerful infrastructures as a code management tool.

 Additionally, developers can use [Terragrunt](https://terragrunt.gruntwork.io/) as an orchestration tool for Terraform.
-It is not required but highly recommended since it reduces the complexity of working with Terraform configurations and keeping them DRY as the number of resources increases.
+It is not required but highly recommended since it reduces the complexity of working with Terraform configurations and keeps them DRY as the number of resources increases.

 ### Lack of high-quality reusable components